Is Styrofoam Recyclable? The Answer’s Not That Simple

 The white, rigid, crunchy stuff we use for our craft projects?
 We’ve become so used to calling it Styrofoam, but it’s actually expanded polystyrene foam or EPS.

-This is the one that’s commonly found in takeaway food containers, coffee cups, and shipping materials.
+This is the one that’s commonly found in takeaway food containers, coffee cups, and packing peanuts.

 Is Styrofoam Bad For The Environment?